-At Sacred Heart, we ensure all children are provided with daily opportunities for collective worship, enabling the spiritual development of each child and providing opportunities for them to develop a personal relationship with God.
-Music can be used to create the appropriate atmosphere of reverence and quiet reflection and a lighted candle should be used as a focal point.
+At Sacred Heart, we ensure all children are provided with daily opportunities for prayer and liturgy, enabling the spiritual development of each child and providing opportunities for them to develop a personal relationship with God.
+Music and candles are used to create the appropriate atmosphere of reverence and quiet reflection and all children are encouraged to lead their friends in worship.